langer-jaros/learning/code/git/git.md

 ### Create repository from scratch

-On your GITSITE create a new repository and get its url under button "clone" (e.g. https://github.com/USERNAME/PROJECT.git)
+On your GITSITE create a new repository and get its URL under button "clone" (e.g. https://github.com/USERNAME/PROJECT.git)

 ```sh
 # Clone the repository (project) to your machine